Lelo Siri 2

 It may come as a surprise to some to read that, despite the fact that I own more vibrators, dildos, sex toys and massage candles than any person ought to own, I hadn’t tried an OhMyBod vibe until just recently.
 The company was wonderful when I contacted them about reviewing a product and it wasn’t long before I was holding my very own OhMiBod Freestyle vibrator.

-It its big ol’ box!
-The Freestyle comes in one of the larger packages that I have seen for non-rabbit vibrators.
-It’s a modern box in white with an image of the vibrator and the name of the toy on the cover.
-The box opens to reveal yet another container, this one a plastic box with rounded corners that actually contains the vibrator.
-For some reason, I had a hell of a time opening the box for the first time but have since been able to open it with more ease.
+And it’s a big ol’ box!
+The Freestyle comes in one of the largest packages that I have seen for non-rabbit vibrators.
+A white box opens to reveal yet another container, this one a plastic box with rounded corners that actually contains the vibrator.
+For some reason, I had a hell of a time opening the box for the first time, but I have since been able to open it with more ease.

-The larger box also contains AC adapters for use in other countries, the charger, the wireless transmitter (with batteries) and a 12” AUX input connector—the type of connector that headphones use.
-Now, I am not stranger to technology or sex toys but I definitely had to consult the instructions to figure out how to set this all up.
-The included booklet may come in many languages but the connection instructions are really small and easy to miss, in my opinion.
+The larger box also contains AC adapters for use in other countries, the charger, the wireless transmitter (with batteries), and a 12” AUX input connector—the type of connector that headphones use.
+Now, I am no stranger to technology or sex toys, but I definitely had to consult the instructions to figure out how to set this all up.
+The booklet may come in many languages, but the connection instructions are really small and easy to miss.

-Basic usage includes connecting the headphone jack on the transmitter into your MP3 player or music source.
-As I type this, it’s in my telephone.
+Basic usage includes connecting the headphone jack of your music source.
 Then, to enjoy music, you can plug your actual headphones into the other end of the transmitter or connect the included AUX input cord to some speakers while the MP3 connector goes into your music source.

-After turning the cap to the music setting, it will vibrate in tune with your music and, boy, is that something else.
+After turning the cap to the music setting, it will vibrate in tune with your music, and, boy, is that something else.
 It really is.
 As everyone else has stated, your favourite song may not work so well with OhMyBod vibrators, even if a song you consider quite sexy.
-Some songs barely register at all and produce pretty much a constant vibration while other songs are more effective with use of the Freestyle vibrator.
+Some songs barely register at all and produce pretty much a constant vibration, while other songs are more effective with the use of the Freestyle vibrator.
 I find it nearly impossible to detect with songs will work best with the Freestyle, to be honest.
-It’s really a toss up and you’ll have to adjust the sensitivity on the transmitter (via a volume-type wheel) for every song that plays.
+It’s really a tossup and you’ll have to adjust the sensitivity on the transmitter (via a volume-type wheel) for every song that plays.

 Of course, even if your song produces an interesting vibration, it may not be enough to get you off.
 This is probably why OhMiBod designed this vibrator with a basic vibration mode they call “manual.”
 To use it, simply turn the cap to the furthest setting and adjust the strength and mode with “-“ and “+” buttons.
 I think it’s a little easier to gauge the strength and type of vibrations this way, too.
-Freestyle has more shallow vibrations but they are strong.
+Freestyle has more shallow vibrations, but they are strong.
 For example, stronger than We-Vibe or Lelo’s rechargeable vibrators.
-OhMiBod describes a total of seven settings for manual mode: low, medium, high, escalation, fast pulsation, super speed pulsation, and a short-short long pulsation.
-As far as I can tell, the pulsation modes are only available in one strength but it’s pretty strong.
+OhMiBod describes a total of seven settings for manual mode: low, medium, high, escalation, fast pulsation, super speed pulsation, and a short-short-long pulsation.
+As far as I can tell, the pulsation modes are only available in one strength, but they are pretty strong.

 Because it is so straight, it’s a general vibrator.
-I can stimulate my G-spot with straight vibrators because of its location but not all women can.
-Despite is rigidity, Freestyle feels softer to the touch because of the velvety treatment of the ABS plastic.
+I can stimulate my G-spot with straight vibrators because of its location but everyone can.
+Despite its rigidity, Freestyle feels softer to the touch because of the velvety treatment of the ABS plastic.
 This is something that I have difficulty feeling in use, however.

-There are a couple unique points about the Freestyle.
-It is listed as splash proof which makes me think the best use is in the tub or shower, with your transmitter connected to some speakers.
+There are a couple of unique points about the Freestyle.
+It is listed as splash proof, which makes me think the best use is in the tub or shower, with your transmitter connected to some speakers.
 This method also aids in discretion and can help cover the noise from the vibrator itself.
-If privacy is a concern, I would warn you that the Freestyle , while not the loudest vibrator I’ve ever tried, isn’t as quiet as I’d like it.
-It reminds me of a small RC car and the sound actually competes with the sound of the music when I use headphones.
+If privacy is a concern, I would warn you that the Freestyle, while not the loudest vibrator I’ve ever tried, isn’t as quiet as I’d like it.
+It reminds me of a small RC car, and the sound actually competes with the sound of the music when I use headphones.
 On that note, some of my earbuds sound distorted when using the Freestyle’s transmitter—but not all of them.

 So, while it’s a novel item that won’t become my go-to toy, Freestyle is decent and, even if it was just a rechargeable vibrator, it would get the job done.
 But I don’t love it.

-The Freestyle makes a rattling type of sound during some use.
+The Freestyle makes a rattling sound when used.
 It’s almost as if the casing isn’t quite as snug as it should be and music that makes it pulsate a lot highlights this.
 Additionally, it takes two hours to charge and while that is supposed to provide five hours of usage, I didn’t even get a full hour before mine died.
 Lastly, the “convenient” travel case is, quite simply, stupid.
 Everyone knows that when you’re traveling, you don’t want something bulky and that is exactly what the travel case is.
 OhMiBod could take a cue from Lelo and simply include a storage pouch for the adapter, vibrator and transmitter.
-For this same reason, some consumers will wind up throwing away the case simply because of limited storage space.
-It’s a nice idea (the foam cut outs fit the pieces perfectly and there’s even holes for removing the vibe and transmitter so it doesn’t get stuck) but not the best idea.
+For this same reason, some consumers will throw away the case simply because of limited storage space.
+It’s a nice idea (the foam cutouts fit the pieces perfectly, and there are even holes for removing the vibe and transmitter so it doesn’t get stuck), but not the best idea.

 My gripes about the Freestyle by OhMiBod really are minimal, however.
 If you’re the type of person who really enjoys playing with things because of their “neat” factor and have the $130 to spare, you should pick it up.
 If novelty doesn’t do it for you, however, I’d skip this toy.